tusharmopuri/Website/index.md

 * Summer 2024 - Visited NYU, where I worked with [Benedikt Bünz](https://cs.nyu.edu/~bb/).
 * Spring 2022 - Interned at Microsoft Research India, where I worked with [Chaya Ganesh](https://www.csa.iisc.ac.in/~chaya/) and [Satya Lokam](https://www.microsoft.com/en-us/research/people/satya/).

-#### TAing and subreviewing.
+#### TAing and subreviewing. {#taing}
-I was a TA for CIS 5560 (Cryptography) at Penn in Spring ’24 and Spring ’25.
+I was a TA for CIS 5560 (Cryptography) at Penn in Spring 2024 and Spring 2025.
 Also, I subreviewed for Eurocrypt 2025 and Crypto 2025.

 #### Acknowledgement.